Grave 91

 MAY HIS SOUL REST IN PEACE

-George Isaac Abraham was born in 1813 in Devonport, the youngest son of David and Rose (née Jacobs) Abrahams.
+George Isaac Abraham was born in 1813 in Devonport, the youngest son of David and Rose (née Jacobs) Abraham.

 In 1828 his elder brother John (1799–1864) set up an ‘Optician: Mathematical Instrument Warehouse’ at 12 Clare Street, Bristol, selling microscopes and other optical instruments, as well as admiralty charts.
 Both brothers had anglicised their name to Braham.